Rohit-roku/Pipe-Network-CLI-Node-guide/cli_node_guide.md

 ./pop --gen-referral-route
 ```

-## 5️⃣ Start Your Node - Edit this code before pasting use in Ubuntu
+## 5️⃣ Start Your Node - Edit this code before pasting in Ubuntu
 Here's what to change - Chnage ram according to your PC Specs if you have 8 Gb ram installed let it be same you have 4 Gb, 12 Gb, 16 Gb or more change it accordingly.
 Minimum requirement 4 Gb
 Change the amount of max disk the space you have left minimum requirement 100GB
 remove <key> and paste your SOL address